Austria's Immofinanz ditches planned merger with rival CA Immo

 “The possible merger of the two companies during the 2018 financial year is therefore no longer expected from the current point of view,” the group said, not excluding a renewal of merger talks in the future.

-CA Immo posted full-year results for 2017 later on Wednesday that included a record net profit of 235 million euros and funds from operations above its guidance, saying it had had an “extremely successful year”.

-The results were published ahead of schedule because they were significantly above market expectations, and there was no connection to Immofinanz’s announcement, a spokeswoman said.

-Immofinanz said it would now focus on creating value for its shareholders and evaluate further strategic options including “the possible profitable sale of the CA Immo investment”.
+Immofinanz said it will now focus on creating value for its shareholders and evaluate further strategic options including “the possible profitable sale of the CA Immo investment”.

 The company said in a separate statement that it had extended the contract of its finance chief Stefan Schoenauer ahead of schedule until end-April 2021.